geotools/geotools/docs/user/library/coverage/image.rst

 information for the coordinates.

-The gt-image plugin depends on Java to read the image file; so depending on how you have JAI / Image IO configured the following should be
+The gt-image plugin depends on Java to read the image file; so depending on how you have ImageN / Image IO configured the following should be
 supported:

 ============= ==============================  ==============================